-Whilst recognising that it takes time to change established gender pay norms, it is clear that measures to date have not yet improved the Trust's Gender Pay Gap position.
-In 2022-23, the Trust will continue to focus on:-

-- 1. Flexible Working for all - for both new and existing staff, all genders
+- Whilst recognising that it takes time to change established gender pay norms, it is clear that measures to date have not yet improved the Trust's Gender Pay Gap position.
+In 2024, the Trust will continue to focus on:- - 1.
+Flexible Working for all - for both new and existing staff, all genders continuing to support more female consultants to successfully apply for these Awards

+2. Fair, Equitable and Inclusive Talent

+Management Career

-- 2. Fair and Equitable Career Progression for all - at every level of the Trust
+Progression for all

+- at every level of the

+Trust